-We support the U.S. government’s efforts to limit the number of nuclear-capable states and prevent terrorist access to materials and technology that can threaten the United States and its allies.
+Pacific Northwest National Laboratory (PNNL) supports the actions of the United States government to limit the number of nuclear-capable states and prevent terrorist access to materials and technology that can threaten the United States and its allies.
 This work enhances global stability and constrains the range of potential threats facing the nation.
 We have been working to reduce these threats throughout our history as a national laboratory.

+Our scientific roots in Hanford’s plutonium production efforts during the Manhattan Project and the Cold War gave rise to the capabilities and expertise we apply to nuclear nonproliferation efforts today.
 At the end of the Cold War, our staff helped governments in the former Soviet states secure nuclear materials that were vulnerable to theft.
-Since that time, we have partnered with our DOE sponsors, other national laboratories, and the international community to improve physical security, install and help sustain detection systems, and lay the groundwork for a civil framework to sustain international safeguards and export control.
+Since that time, we have partnered with our Department of Energy sponsors, other national laboratories, and the international community to improve physical security, install and help sustain detection systems, and lay the groundwork for a civil framework to sustain international safeguards and export control.

 Nuclear nonproliferation refers to deterring the spread of nuclear weapons to entities that do not currently possess them and deterring the increase of nuclear weapons by countries that already possess them.
 Work in this area often confronts a balance between the peaceful use of nuclear energy and threats—this is a dynamic environment affected by world events.
 Nuclear nonproliferation is a multifaceted endeavor, and progress requires a holistic approach across many disciplines.

 Fundamental science discoveries in physics, chemistry, and biology and the engineering of detection systems advance national security solutions.
 PNNL’s nuclear nonproliferation research spans data science, nuclear explosion detection, legal and regulatory analysis, plutonium and uranium detection, low enriched uranium fuels, ultra-sensitive nuclear measurements, and nuclear forensics, among others.